1whatleytay/MafiaBot/README.md

 They can only do this once.

 The Mafia are sent a similar list in their `#mafia` channel.
-They need vote for the individual they are going to kill with the `-vote <number>` command.
+They need to vote for the individual they are going to kill with the `-vote <number>` command.
 \<number\> is the number of the individual they want to target.
 If there is a majority vote, that person will be selected to be attacked.
 If not, the Mafia will stay home and eat popcorn.